Drahflow/Elymas/doc/scopes.md

 * _d_eep constant: The referenced object and all objects reached through it (i.e. submembers in case of a scope) stay identical forever.
                    This implies constant.

 No optimization guarantees can be specified for quoting execution mode, as optimization is not applied in this parsing stage.
+To allow `defq` from within nested scopes, `defq` itself has quoting execution mode.

 The resulting function names are the concatenation of `def`, the desired execution mode character (`v`, `f`, `m`, `q`) and the desired optimization guarantee (none, `s`, `t`, `st`, `c`, `d`).